 The goal of clinical trials is to find out whether new medical approaches that are being developed are safe and effective and better than those currently being used.
 Most drugs or medical procedures that are available for patients today went through clinical trial testing.

-To help you understand and share this information, click here to download and print a booklet that summarizes the detailed information in the following sections.
+To help you understand and share this information, you can download and print a booklet that summarizes the detailed information in the following sections.

 This phase of research is possible only if patients who have the condition that is being studied participate, so a better name for clinical trials would be “patient-assisted research studies.”
 Clinical trials are an important option for people thinking about lung cancer treatments because the newest treatment approaches are being tested in them.